Isolated, no venv juggling:

 Author your own rules

-Bring your own key.
-Set ANTHROPIC_API_KEY in your environment before running aethis generate.
-The key is sent with the generation request only and is never stored.
+Authoring is invite-only private beta (request access).
+Set ANTHROPIC_API_KEY in your environment before aethis generate — the key is sent with that request only and never stored.

 # 1. Initialise a project (the wizard prompts for a name, runs sign-in, scaffolds)